On the Predictability of non-CGM Diabetes Data for Personalized Recommendation: Prediction confidence

 \section{Prediction confidence}

-In this section, we study the confidence of our best performed prediction tree-based models, RandomForest and ExtraTrees.
-This would, to an extent, facilitate us to answer an important question, \textbf{when} the system is reliable enough to give out predictions.
-Thus, we study the variability of predictions and \textit{estimate} standard errors for the prediction model.
+In this section, we study the \textit{prediction confidence} of our best performed prediction tree-based bagging models, RandomForest and ExtraTrees.
+This would, to an extent, facilitate us to answer an important question, \textit{\textbf{when} the bagged model can omit reliable predictions?} Typically, the prediction confidence can be associated to the \textit{sampling variance} introduced by the bagging process.

 \paragraph{Prediction intervals} When looking at two regression models, while the model predictions could be similar, confidence in them would vary if we look at the training data, a less and more spread out data could bring a low confidence.
 Hence, a prediction returning a single value (typically meant to minimize the squared error) likewise does not relay any information about the underlying distribution of the data or the range of response values.
-We hence, leverage the concept of \textbf{prediction intervals} to supplement for the noisy data and enhance the end model, in the sense that it can \textbf{refuse} to give prediction at certain time when the \textit{confidence} is low.
+We hence, leverage the notion of \textbf{prediction confidence} to supplement for the noisy data and enhance the end model, in the sense that the model has the capability to \textit{abstain} from making predictions at certain times when its prediction \textit{confidence} is low.

-A prediction interval or confidence interval is an estimate of an interval into which the future observations will fall with a given probability.
+A \textit{prediction interval} or \textit{confidence interval} is an estimate of an interval into which the future observations will fall with a given probability.
 In other words, it can quantify our confidence or certainty in the prediction.
 Unlike confidence intervals from classical statistics, which are about a parameter of population (such as the mean), prediction intervals are about individual predictions~\cite{datadive}.
-We leverage the confidence interval estimations for Random Forests, proposed in~\cite{wager2014confidence}, that account for certain \textit{variability} estimation (of individual trees) bias to conduct the experiments.